ronyfr3/Technext/README.md

 - Used react-icons for using icons
 - Used rakib-flex-style for using flex-properties
 - Used Jest for unit testing

-## Running the tests

-Using `jest` for unit testing in this application.

-tests examples:

-1. `test Search.test.js file`
-2. `npm test`
-3. `Running test till finish`

-## Deployment Notes

-This application is deployed to `Netlify`.Netlify is a web developer platform that multiplies productivity.
-By unifying the elements of the modern decoupled web, from local development to advanced edge.

 ## Authors